electrode-io/electrode-native/docs/cli/create-miniapp.md

 - `ern create-miniapp MyAwesomeApp --scope MyCompany`

-  Creates a MiniApp named `MyAwesomeApp` and use `MyCompany` as the scope of the MiniApp NPM package.
+  Creates a MiniApp named `MyAwesomeApp` and use `MyCompany` as the scope of the MiniApp npm package.

 - `ern create-miniapp MyAwesomeApp --packageName my-awesome-app`

-  Creates a MiniApp named `MyAwesomeApp` and use `my-awesome-app` as the name of the MiniApp NPM package.
+  Creates a MiniApp named `MyAwesomeApp` and use `my-awesome-app` as the name of the MiniApp npm package.

 #### Remarks

 * MiniApp names must be alphanumeric, cannot contain special characters, and cannot start with a digit.
-* Package name should be a valid NPM package name.
+* Package name should be a valid npm package name.
 * This command is the `ern` equivalent of the `react-native init` command.

 [1]: ../platform-parts/manifest/override.md